Back to Blog

 The Old Way: A 40-page technical manual buried in a SharePoint folder.

-The New Way: Atomic pieces of knowledge that an in-call AI coach can surface the moment a prospect asks about your SOC2 compliance or API rate limits.
+The New Way: Atomic pieces of knowledge that an AI sales enablement platform can surface the moment a prospect asks about your SOC2 compliance or API rate limits.
 Your content should focus on sales assets that mirror the buyer's journey, providing the right information at the right stage of the deal.

 2. Training: Moving Beyond the "Annual Kickoff"

 Traditional sales training is often a "dump and forget" model.
 You spend three days in a Marriott ballroom, get pumped up, and forget 80% of it by Tuesday.
-Modern enablement prioritizes onboarding and continuous sales coaching.
-Use AI to role-play objections or simulate discovery calls.
+Modern enablement prioritizes onboarding and continuous development through sales enablement best practices.
+Use AI to role-play objections or simulate discovery calls using a modern discovery call framework.
 Instead of teaching reps to memorize technical specs, teach them how to use tools that find those specs for them.
 This shifts the focus from "rote memorization" to "strategic execution."

 3. Tools: The Tech Stack of the Future

-The "right" tools aren't just the ones that record calls; they're the ones that intervene.
+The right sales enablement tools aren't just the ones that record calls.
+They're the ones that intervene.

 CRM Integration: Your enablement tools must talk to your CRM.
 If a rep has to enter data twice, they won't use the tool.

-In-Call AI Coaches: Tools like Commit's in-call enablement allow reps to answer technical "deep-dive" questions instantly, effectively breaking the reliance on the 2:1 AE to SE ratio.
+Real-Time AI Assistance: Tools like real-time sales enablement platforms allow reps to answer technical questions instantly, effectively breaking the reliance on the 2:1 AE to SE ratio.
+This addresses the real-time coaching gap that kills deals in the live moment.

 Automation: From AI-generated follow-up emails that actually sound human to automated discovery call prep, your tech stack should be focused on saving time so reps can focus on building relationships.